How To Become A Youth Pastor

 A career as a youth pastor is a great choice for those who are devoted to God and their church.
 It is a great career for those who want to promote Christianity and spread the word of the gospel.
 It is the appropriate job for people who want to help teenagers become more involved in their church and become closer to God.

-A Youth Pastor must possess the following qualities and skills:
+A Youth Pastor should possess the following qualities and skills:

 - Good Listener